geut/discovery-swarm-webrtc/README.md

   bootstrap: [string], // urls to your socket.io endpoints
   stream: (info) => stream, // stream to replicate across peers
   simplePeer: {}, // options for the simplePeer instances,
-  maxPeers: 4, // max connections by peer
+  maxPeers: 5, // max connections by peer
-  connectionTimeout: 10 * 1000, // defines the time to wait to establish a connection,
+  timeout: 15 * 1000, // defines the time to wait to establish a connection }
-  requestTimeout: 5 * 1000 // defines the time to wait for the result of a request to the server }
 ```